Hi, I'm Ethan Brandt

 Unity, C#

-Narrative visual novel with RPG mechanics built in a 72-hours for LUDUM DARE 57 made with a custom data-driven story system.
+Narrative visual novel with RPG mechanics built in 72 hours for Ludum Dare 57 using a custom Scriptable Object narrative system.

 A Short Survey